MoveIt Grasps

 These methods is used to score grasp candidates favoring grasps that are closer to the desired orientation.

-This is useful in applications such as bin and shelf picking where you would want to pick the objects from a bin with a grasp that is vertically aligned and you would want to pick obejects from a shelf with a grasp that is horozontally aligned.
+This is useful in applications such as bin and shelf picking where you would want to pick the objects from a bin with a grasp that is vertically aligned and you would want to pick objects from a shelf with a grasp that is horizontally aligned.

 Tested Robots